tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/11/2021: Starting again.
 I need more practice with designing websites using CSS Grid for responsiveness. going back to flex only.

+06/12/2021: Starting again again.
+I couldn't figure out the problem with the media queries.

 ************************
 Reservations.scss
 .reservation {